ashleybhandari/ie1-basic-stats/README.md

 # Basic Statistics

-Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
+Basic Statistics is a Java implementation for computing on a set of numbers.
-This implementation is intended to be used in software engineering courses as a subject software system.
+This implementation is required to be used in software engineering courses as a subject software system or any technology based systems.

 Basic Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**